translate/pootle/docs/developers/releasing.rst

 -------
 Some possible cleanup tasks:

-- Remove any RC builds from the sourceforge download pages (maybe?).
+- Remove any RC builds from the sourceforge download pages and add redirects to Sourceforge ``Pootle`` top level download page.
 - Checkin any release notes and such (or maybe do that before tagging).
 - Remove your pootle-release checkout.
+- Update and change things based on what you learnt, don't wait:

-- Update and fix these release notes.
+  - Update and fix these release notes and make sure they are on ``master``.
+  - Dicuss any changes that should be made or new things that could be added
+  - Add automation if you can